ChatPose: Chatting about 3D Human Pose: Experiments

-\textbf{Generation.} For both the standard text-to-pose generation task and our newly introduced speculative pose generation (SPG) task, we use the evaluation metrics established in PoseScript~\cite{posescript}.
-We report the text-to-pose recall rate $R^{T2P}$ and the pose-to-text recall rate $R^{P2T}$ of the retrieval models trained on real poses and evaluated on generated poses.
+\textbf{Generation.} For both the standard text-to-pose generation task and our new speculative pose generation (SPG) task, we use the evaluation metrics established in PoseScript~\cite{posescript}.
+We report the text-to-pose recall rate $R^{T2P}$ and the pose-to-text recall rate $R^{P2T}$ of the retrieval models trained on real poses and evaluated on generated poses. \CR{Following previous work~\cite{posescript}, for the SPG task, the retrieval model is retrained for evaluation using SPG training data.}

-\textbf{Estimation.} In evaluating both traditional and reasoning-based 3D pose estimation, we align with previous studies by using the traditional metrics: Mean Per-Joint Position Error (MPJPE) and this error after rigidly aligning the posed body with the ground truth (PA-MPJPE).
-Additionally, we introduce the Mean Per-Joint Rotation Error (MPJRE) as a metric to more directly evaluate body pose accuracy.
-For the evaluation of human pose estimation, we select 200 samples from the 3DPW~\cite{vonMarcard2018} and Human3.6M~\cite{human36m} test sets.